srwaggon/mocha/README.md

   + Physics
   + Rendering
 + Movement
-  + An pickingUpEntity near a corner will be able to slide left/right (relative to the pickingUpEntity's face) and around the corner so that they can continue forward.
+  + An entity near a corner will be able to slide left/right (relative to the entity's face) and around the corner so that they can continue forward.
 + Crafting
   + Have to use correct tool on correct items at proper moment.
   + Using a hammer on stone creates stone chunks.